 I call it my “garage fridge” and store bulk nuts, flours, those apples, and anything that overflows from my refrigerator (which is a lot!).
-It’s so easy to make a humongous batch of chicken stock and cool it quickly on the floor of the garage.
+It’s so easy to make chicken stock and cool it quickly on the floor of the garage.
 I’ve even stored a plastic tub with nuts and flour on the back deck to ensure that they stayed frozen, whereas the garage, at least in milder weather, is just cold.
 Watch those subzero temps, though, or you lose the remainder of your apples!

 A Midwest Store That Makes Effort: Meijer